A contextual analysis of the early work of Andrzej Trautman and Ivor Robinson on equations of motion and gravitational radiation: Robinson, Trautman, and gravitational wave solutions

 Ivor Robinson had no formal training in general relativity, and by his own account he privately studied Peter Bergmann's text \cite{Bergmann:1942aa}, where Bergmann's remarks concerning gravitational plane waves led to discussions with Bonnor and Pirani.\footnote{\cite{Rindler:1987ab}, p.
 14. According to interviews of Robinson conducted by Richard Matzner in March, 2014 \cite{Matzner:2019aa}, Bonnor, based at the University of Liverpool, was an important early influence.
 Regarding Bergmann, he concluded that the active areas of research were the study of equations of motion - which he found to be `elegant but too messy' - and unified field theory `which appealed to him'.
 This would be consistent with his readiness later on to look for implications of his research in Einstein-Maxwell theory. } Already in 1954 he began to investigate what appeared to him to be a related question: what would be the gravitational field of a photon?\footnote{\cite{Rindler:1987ab}, p.
 10 } This question led to his key rediscovery in early 1956 of exact plane wave solutions of Einstein's equation.
 He was not in fact at the time aware that Brinkmann had already published these solutions in 1925 \cite{Brinkmann:1925aa}.
 Robinson later published an account of his steps leading to these solutions \cite{Robinson:1985ab}.\footnote{See also the story presented by Rindler and Trautman in 1987 \cite{Rindler:1987ab}.} Due to the appearance of a singular metric in their planar vacuum solutions of the field equations, Einstein and Rosen had argued that exact plane wave solutions did not exist \cite{Einstein:1937aa}.
 Rosen's metric as cited by Bondi \cite{Bondi:1957aa} takes the form\footnote{Rosen actually does not give this explicit expression in \cite{Rosen:1937aa} although it can be deduced from his analysis. }

-where $u = t - z= \tau - \xi$, $ \beta = \beta(u)$ and $\phi = \phi(u)$.
+where $u = t - z$, $ \beta = \beta(u)$ and $\phi = \phi(u)$.
 The metric is singular when $u \rightarrow 0$.\footnote{There is a fascinating story behind the Einstein Rosen and Rosen papers, revealed through the research of Kennefick \cite{Kennefick:2007aa}.
-He found that the original draft of the Einstein-Rosen paper - which as far as I can tell is no longer extant - had been submitted to the Physical Review.
+He found that the original draft of the Einstein-Rosen paper - which as far as we can tell is no longer extant - had been submitted to the Physical Review.
 The referee H. P. Robertson had recommended revisions which Einstein rejected.
 Yet the paper eventually published in the Journal of the Franklin Institute did incorporate Robertson's suggestion (made later orally to Einstein) that this metric could be reinterpreted as representing a cylindrically symmetric spacetime, in which case $u$ would represent a radial coordinate.}

 Returning to Robinson, his attachment to null geodesics would continue throughout his career.
 Their role in describing the symmetry of plane electromagnetic wave solutions in flat spacetime suggested to him in 1954 an approach to finding the gravitational field of a photon.
 He knew that a plane wave traveling in the $z$ direction was invariant under the group of Lorentz transformations including elements that left the null $u:= t-z = const$ surfaces fixed (null rotations) and displacements along the null direction.
-As shown by Synge \cite{Synge:1956ab}, representing the null direction by $k_\mu$, with $k_\mu k^\mu = 0$, the plane wave was said to be null when the field tensor $F_{\mu \nu}$ and its dual $F^{* \mu \nu} := \frac{1}{2}\epsilon^{\mu \nu \rho \sigma} F_{\rho \sigma}$ satisfy $F_{\mu \nu} F^{\mu \nu} = F_{\mu \nu} F^{*\mu \nu} = 0$.
-Then it takes the form
+The null rotations are of the form